dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   the creator of the object.

 **ProjectMember**:
-  When checking a user’s permissions on an object, the user is automatically assigned to this group if she is a member of the project that the object belongs to.
+  Membership by a user is received by being a member (```knora-base:isInGroup```) of a specific *ProjectMember* group attached to a project.
+This group is automatically created for each project at project creation time.
+Adding a user to a project, automatically adds him to this group.

 **ProjectAdmin**:
-  Membership is received by being part of a group given the corresponding project admin permission.
+  Membership by a user is received by being a member (```knora-base:isInGroup```) of a specific *ProjectAdmin* group attached to a project.
+This group is automatically created for each project at project creation time.

 **SystemAdmin**:
   The ``root`` user is by default member of this group.
 Membership is received by setting the property